-475-CLI Integrative Clinical Externship 2 30 hours - 1 credit
+475-CLI Integrative Clinical Externship 2 (final offering of this course for Summer 2024) 30 hours - 1 credit

 The student will provide at least one clinic externship location agreed upon by CCMU.
 To satisfy the requirements of this Course, students will write Treatment Reports for the clinical treatments of patients seen at their clinical externship location.
 The Treatment Report is a written summary of a clinical visit containing the patient's intake form and chart, including patient health history, main conditions, Western medicine test results, diagnoses based on the EAM and Western medicine diagnoses (if available or provided by the patient), acupuncture treatment principle acupoints, herb treatment, and the pulse change after treatment.